stormysmoke/sent2vec-server/README.md

 ## Run

+### Direct

-Run the Docker image with:
+You can run the Docker image directly with:

 ~~~bash
 docker run \